dildeolupbiten/Covid19Stats/README.md

 7. Users can also use the other options for the selected planets.
 ![img8](https://user-images.githubusercontent.com/29302909/78509907-3240d500-779a-11ea-9ae1-5029f086ace6.png)

 8. Users can also select all countries and can use the all right click options except from the cascades that are related to comparing.
-As mentioned above, the comparing attribute is only valid for at least 2 and at most 5 selected countries.
+As mentioned above, the comparing feature is only valid for at least 2 and at most 5 selected countries.
 The names of the countries won't be written to the graph and treeview title, instead the number of the selected countries will be written as a title.

 ![img9](https://user-images.githubusercontent.com/29302909/78509911-35d45c00-779a-11ea-8a65-60dbe1dbf23e.png)
 ![img10](https://user-images.githubusercontent.com/29302909/78509916-3a991000-779a-11ea-9d6d-d2e5f2d05440.png)